Desert Travel Video Prompts: 10 Dune and Mesa Templates

 A: Yes, but stay with cinematic drone shot, smooth gimbal motion, slow rise or forward push.
 Avoid complex orbits — dunes have repeating patterns that break orbit consistency fast.

-Q: Which model handles starscapes best?
+Q: Which model handles starscapes best (as of June 2026)?

 Q: Best aspect ratio for desert?